Fee-based advice as an alternative to commission-based advice is to be strengthened

-In the coalition agreement of 2013, the federal government resolved to further strengthen fee-based advisory services as an alternative to advice provided on a commission basis.
-To this end, the central features of fee-based advisory services should be clearly identifiable by the consumer in the job description.
-These core aspects include the independent nature of the advice, free from commission interests, and that fees must be paid for the advice.
+In the coalition agreement of 2013, the Federal Government resolved to further strengthen fee-based advisory services as an alternative to advice provided on a commission basis.
+To this end, the central features of fee-based advisory services should be clearly identifiable to the consumer in the professional title.

 Clear and comprehensible professional titles help consumers to choose the right services

 The professional title for advisory services not provided on a commission basis should have the following features: